-The Ficus genus contains some of the most beautiful, widespread and important plants in the world.
-Native to the tropics and subtropics, ficus are important food plants, landscape plants, houseplants, and even religious plants.
-As houseplants, there is a fairly wide selection of ficus species commonly available, including the creeping fig, or F. pumila (sometimes also called F. repens).
+There are over 850 members of the Ficus genus; among them are several species commonly available for indoor gardeners, including the creeping fig, or F. pumila (sometimes also called F. repens).
 Unlike its larger, woody-stemmed cousins, which want to grow into towering trees, the F. pumila is actually a mostly well-behaved vining plant.
 It can be grown in terrariums or used as a ground cover in larger pots, where it will prettily cascade over the sides of the pot.
 In warmer zones, it's often used as a groundcover in the landscape.
 Where F. pumila really shines, however, is as a topiary plant, even for indoor topiary.
 It's an eager climber, can withstand aggressive trimming, and is much less finicky than English ivy.
 Newer cultivars feature beautiful variegation and leaf texture.

-How to Grow Creeping Fit Indoors
+How to Grow Creeping Fig Indoors

-The key to healthy growth is to provide as much warm, humid air as possible, plenty of even moisture, and bright light but not direct sunlight.
+The key to a healthy creeping fig plant is to provide as much warm, humid air as possible, plenty of even moisture, and bright light but not direct sunlight.
 However, it's worth noting that even very healthy and well-cared-for plants will likely only last a few years in their pots—ultimately their root structures are designed for aggressive and spreading growth.
 And it's highly unlikely your indoor plant will ever bloom or yield fruit.

-Ficus pumila prefers a bright room, but does not like direct sunlight.
+- Light: Ficus pumila prefers a bright room, but does not like direct sunlight.
 It can survive in low-light conditions for an extended period but will grow more slowly and perhaps drop leaves.

-Keep steadily moist, but don't allow it to sit in water or it will drop leaves and suffer from root rot.
+- Water: Keep steadily moist, but don't allow it to sit in water or it will drop leaves and suffer from root rot.

-Any good, fast-draining potting soil will likely do for creeping fig.
+- Soil: Any good, fast-draining potting soil will likely do for creeping fig.

-Feed creeping fig with a weak liquid fertilizer throughout the growing season.
+- Fertilizer: Feed creeping fig with a weak liquid fertilizer throughout the growing season.

-F. pumila is easy to propagate through stem-tip cuttings.
+Creeping fig is easy to propagate through stem-tip cuttings.
 Remove stem cuttings in the early spring, when the plant begins growing again, and pot up in a sterile potting mix.
 Keep the container warm with high ambient humidity in a bright but not sunny location.
 When new growth begins to emerge, you can relocate to a more permanent container.